wp-plugins/super-simple-google-analytics/readme.txt

 == Changelog ==

 = 1.2 =
-* Added a `Settings` link directly to the plugins page for convenience.
+* Added a Settings link directly to the plugins page for convenience.
+* Made the Settings page look more normal.
 * Changed maxlength of 2nd box to 3 characters (since someone might have more than 99 sites on the same Analytics account).

 = 1.1 =